-The Minnesota State Arts Board is committed to Minnesota's statewide affirmative action efforts and equal employment opportunity policies.
+The Minnesota Sentencing Guidelines Commission is committed to Minnesota's statewide affirmative action efforts and equal employment opportunity policies.
 I affirm my personal and official support of these policies which provide that:

-- Discrimination against employees, applicants, or eligibles on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age will not be tolerated; - The Minnesota State Arts Board is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan; - The Minnesota State Arts Board will continue to actively promote a program of affirmative action, wherever minorities, women, and persons with disabilities are underrepresented in the workforce; - The Minnesota State Arts Board is committed to the retention all qualified, talented employees, including protected group employees.
+- Discrimination against applicants or employees on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age will not be tolerated. - This agency is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan; - This agency will continue to actively promote a program of affirmative action, wherever minorities, women, and persons with disabilities are underrepresented in the workforce; - This agency is committed to the retention all qualified, talented employees, including protected group employees.

-The executive director or his/her designee will act as the Minnesota State Arts Board's Affirmative Action Officer and ADA Coordinator, and will be responsible for monitoring the day-to-day activities of the program.
+Kelly Lyn Mitchell will act as the Minnesota Sentencing Guidelines Commission Affirmative Action Officer designee and ADA Coordinator designee.
+She is responsible for monitoring the day-to-day activities of the program.

-Anyone interested in reviewing the Minnesota State Arts Board's affirmative action plan, or who has concerns about affirmative action or equal opportunity issues, may request a copy of the plan from the executive director.
+Anyone interested in reviewing the our agency's affirmative action plan or who has concerns about affirmative action or equal opportunity issues, may request a copy of the plan from Kelly Lyn Mitchell.

-It is the policy of the Minnesota State Arts Board to provide an employment environment free of any form of discriminatory harassment as prohibited by federal, state, and local human rights laws.
-I strongly encourage suggestions as to how we may improve the Minnesota State Arts Board.
+It is the agency's policy to provide an employment environment free of any form of discriminatory harassment as prohibited by federal, state, and local human rights laws.
+I strongly encourage suggestions as to how we may improve.
 We strive to provide equal employment opportunities and the best possible service to the citizens of Minnesota.

-Date Interim Executive Director
+Executive Director